wajnie/js-http-request/README.md

           });
          }, 10000) // There is our timeout to let the request execute again, in milliseconds.
 If you want to change it for example to 5 seconds then replace it with 5000.
  ```

- That was it!
+After that, just node it with `node.js`.
+That was everything!
 Be creative and find other cool api's that you can do request on!
 Good luck.